dudung/butiran/content/posts/25/d/54-ui-design-elements-2.md

 ## notes
 + Electricity is down and some websites are also down, including GitHub and Google (intermittens), but YouTube not.
 It is now 0939.
 It is the internat data.
 It works after buy a data package, but the Wi-Fi requires power, which is now onl 7%.
 Pause connection and only edit and save it locally.
++ Consider complete at 1633 after renaming InputBox to TextareaBox.

 ## todo